-Assessor to complete this section

-Case details: Patient type: Child Adult Elderly Setting: [Will consult with stakeholders on which details they think would be useful to capture here from a data collection perspective] Assessment of complexity of t he case(s) for the

-Assessment of complexity of the case(s) for the level of training: [

-2011

-Medium

-High

-Note: It expected that as prevocational doctors progress through their program, the cases the EPAs are assessed on increase in complexity.
-For example, Low to Medium complexity cases expected in early PGY1, moving towards more High complexity cases throughout PGY2.

-Assessor's declaration

-The patient(s) is known to me and I have directly observed or confirmed some part of the clinical interaction or have spoken to a team member that has

-Entru stability scale Supervisors are asked to make a judgement on the degree of entrustment; the level of supervision required appropriate to the level of level of training (acknowledging that supervision requirements for PGY1 or PGY2 are different) Requires direct supervision (I need to be there to observe the interactions and review the work) Requires proximal supervision (I need to be easily contacted, and able to provide immediate or detailed review of work) Requires minimal supervision (I need to be contactable/ in the building)
+Asse essor to cor nplete th nis section Case details: Patient type: Brief description: [Short narrative text - e.g. age, gender, diagnosis etc.] comp ssment of lexity of the case(s) e level of training: □ Low□ Medium□ High comp comp progr Note: Case complexity is a combination of the complexity of the medical presentation and relevant social factors.
+Case complexity also has to do with the experience of the PGY1 or PGY2 doctor.
+Therefore, a case which is assessed as high complexity early in PGY1 may be assessed as low complexity in late PGY2.
+It is expected that as prevocational doctors progress through their program, the cases the EPAs are assessed on increase in complexity.
+It is also expected there will be some cases assessed that are complex for the level of training.
+Assess sor's declaration have directly observed or confirmed some part of the clinical interaction or have Entru stability scale nt on the degree of entrustment; the level of supervision required appropriate to that supervision requirements for PGY1 or PGY2 are different) Requires direct sup ervision (I need to be there to observe the interactions and review the work) Requires proximal s work) upervision (I ne ed to be easily contacted, and able to provide immediate or detailed review of Requires minimal subuilding and able to t the prevocational doctor to complete the task/ I need to be contactable/ in the overview of work) Feed lback went well?

-Feedback

-What went well?

 What could be done to improve?

-Learning goals arising from the experience
+Agree ed Learning goals aris ing from the exp erience

+Assessor sign off: